 - Taking a DMP can affect your credit score and also affect future transactions.

 - It’s hard to find good debt management companies that offer free services.
 So, an extra charge towards the debt management company will result in extending the time to repay your debt.

-These are the pros and cons of choosing a debt management plan for your credit dues.
+These are the pros and cons of choosing a Best debt management plan for your credit dues.
 Hence, you need to weigh every aspect before deciding on DMP.

 To set up a debt management plan, you need to do the following:

 Before you set up DMP, manage your priority debts like mortgage, council tax, rent, etc. TheFree debt management plan only covers non-priority debts.
 So, before you opt for its services, make sure you can pay your priority dues, as consequences of that can be higher.